-The Parent Company has provided certain corporate functions to the Group and costs associated with these functions were allocated to the Group.
-These functions included human resources, treasury, investor relations, finance and accounting, compliance, information technology, corporate and legal compliance, business development and marketing.
+The Parent Company has provided certain corporate services to the Group and costs associated with these services were allocated to the Group.
+These services included human resources, treasury, investor relations, finance and accounting, compliance, information technology, corporate and legal compliance, business development and marketing.
 As per Relationship Agreement, corporate expenses are allocated by the Parent on the basis of 3% of revenue of the Group.
-During the current year, the Group and the Parent agreed to settle AED 2,520,438 thousands payable by the Group to the Parent by offsetting against receivable of AED 4,151,600 thousands from the Parent as at 31 December 2021.
+This net balance is recoverable on demand.